mnmnotmail/website/smtp.md

 A significant number of people have offered proposals to prevent email abuse, with the intention of working on the issue, only to be dismissed and even mocked.
-Indeed, IETF members began circulating the text below in an effort to curtail all critique.
+Indeed, IETF members began circulating the text below in an effort to curtail critique.
 The clear (but bizarre) implication is that a protocol that prevents weaponization of electronic correspondence is pointless.

 Feel free to [comment on Twitter](https://twitter.com/mnmnotmail){:target="_blank"}.